craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/mercenary-seeking-mission.md

 ---
 ![This is the way](/img/mandalorian.jpg "The Mandalorian")

-The Mandalorian is obligated by creed to reunite the baby with its own kind.
+The Mandalorian is obligated to reunite the baby with its own kind.

 Galactica is out to find Earth.

 Every house member in Westeros wants to control the iron throne.

 Many of my favorite TV series follow a similar structure.
 Whether they’ve chosen it intentionally or not, the main characters have a mission.
-But, they also have to solve a lot of other smaller problems during shorter story arcs along the way.
+But, they also have to solve a lot of other problems each episode along the way.

-This is how I see the next phase of my career as an independent consultant.
+This is how I see this next phase of my career as an independent consultant.

 ## Digital Product Mercenary

 In digital product development, you stand the best chance of success if you cultivate a team of [missionaries, not mercenaries.](https://svpg.com/missionaries-vs-mercenaries/)

 But, there are times when hiring a mercenary makes sense.
-I want to be the first choice a leader hires to help assemble, expand, and support their team of missionaries.
+I want to be the first choice a leader hires to help assemble, expand, and support their team of missionaries.[^1]

+[^1]: This is not to suggest these team members, even as missionaries should not be compensated fairly.
+But, that's another post.

 I’ve spent my 15+ years in tech gaining tons of depth in digital product development plus [range](https://www.amazon.com/Range-Generalists-Triumph-Specialized-World/dp/0735214484) across all the other business disciplines in a variety of markets.
 I want to leverage my experience, my strength in learning quickly, and ability to translate and communicate to help organizations move forward in a better way.